davidhlee625/Project-4/README.md

 ![Interesting Comment Interaction](comment_interaction.png)

 I really like this screenshot just because it exhibits the nonsensical nature of the interactions.
-I'm aware of just how advanced artificial intelligence and these bots are becoming, but seeing them in this form as programs definitely makes them a bit more accessible to me as a person.
+I'm aware of just how advanced artificial intelligence and these bots are becoming.
+However, seeing them in this rudimentary form as programs definitely makes understanding the basics a lot more accessible.

 <h3>Point Breakdown</h3>